tpm2-software/tpm2-pkcs11/docs/OPENSSL.md

   Usage:      verify
 ```

-You're key could be RSA, thats fine.
-The imporant thing is to look at the label and pass it via the -key argument
+Your key could be RSA, that's fine.
+The imporant thing is to look at the label and pass it via the `-key` argument
 in openssl below.
-Note that this is key my-ecc-keypair in slot 1, even though the outout says slot 0.
-In pkcs11, the slotid is what matters, which is the 0x1.
+Note that this is key my-ecc-keypair in slot 1, even though the output says slot 0.
+In PKCS11, the slotid is what matters, which is the 0x1.
 A slot id of 0x0 is not valid.

-To generate a self signed certificate, one can simply use the `req` command with openssl.
+To generate a self signed certificate, one can simply use the `req` command with `openssl`.

 ``` bash
 tpm2ssl req -new -x509 -days 365 -subj '/CN=my key/' -sha256 -engine pkcs11 -keyform engine -key slot_1-label_my-ecc-keypair -out cert.pem